charlesbrandt/public/system/system.md

 Whatever you choose, start by downloading and burning an image of the operating system (OS) of your choice from their site.

-If you don't have the ability to download and burn CDs or flash drives, there are also sources to order the system on CD for minimal cost, or you can look into transferring the image to a USB thumb drive.
+If you don't have the ability to download and burn media images to a portable device, try ordering the system on media that's ready to go.

 Once you have your copy of Ubuntu, boot your computer with it and Ubuntu should load into a "Live" instance.
 This is a fully functional Linux system.
 Cooool.
 With enough memory, the only noticable performance hit comes when the system needs to access a program from the source media.